All DnD classes explained

 Wizards of the Coast art of a Fighter 5e, with DnD classes text overlaid on top.
 Text reads: Fighter.
 Role - Damage, Defense.
 Main ability - Strength/Dexterity.
 Best races - Dwarf, Elf, Dragonborn, Goliath.
 Best backgrounds - Soldier, Criminal.

-Strengths: Fighters are great options for new players who are still learning the ropes of D&D. That's not to say things can't get more advanced - there's a whole range of viable Fighter subclasses and character builds that add complexity.
-Fighters also have more ability score increases to play with, meaning you can shake things up even further by experimenting with 5e feats (or DnD 2024 feats, if you're using the new rules).
+Strengths: Fighters are great options for new players thanks to their simplicity.
+That's not to say things can't get more advanced - there's a whole range of viable Fighter subclasses and character builds that add complexity.
+Fighters also have more ability score increases to play with, meaning you can shake things up even further by experimenting with feats.

 Subclasses: